 Nashville Sail Camp is a safe, fun learning experience that encourages a lifelong love of sailing.

 Our program emphasizes water and boating safety, skill development and building confidence in sailing.
 Each day campers will have on-shore classroom sessions to learn the core concepts of sailing.
-The fundamental knowledge must be developed along with practical skill application.
+This fundamental knowledge must be developed along with practical skill application.
 On-water sessions each day will include learning to steer the boat and trim sails with a focus on teamwork.
-As the week progresses, the challenge level increases to encourage a progression of learning.
+As the week progresses, the challenge level will increase to encourage a progression of learning.
 Camp will include some traditional activities, games and crafts.
 Each day campers will rig and de-rig their boats and learn about the responsibilities of boat care.
-This will require cooperation within the group and with the guidance of their counselors, we know that our campers will have fun, learn and thrive.
+This will require cooperation within the group and, with the guidance of their counselors, we know that our campers will have fun, learn and thrive.